Can You Switch Health Insurance at Any Time?

 Confirm Your Enrollment Window

-Check whether you're in Open Enrollment, have a qualifying life event or are eligible for a Medicare enrollment period before you take any action.
+Verify you're in Open Enrollment, have a qualifying life event or are in an eligible Medicare enrollment period before starting an application.

 2. 2